 Before you start cleaning that spot on your throw pillow, remove as much dust as possible to avoid pushing it into the fabric.
 Take the cover outside and smack the pillow with your hand several times to get rid of any dust.
 Alternatively, grab your vacuum with the upholstery brush attachment and vacuum your pillow to help remove even more dust.
 Just be mindful about the fringe, beads and embellishments on the pillow when vacuuming.

 We prefer this homemade solution to cleaning our Chloe & Olive throw pillows.
 We highly recommend testing a smaller area first to ensure the soapy water does not affect the dye on the fabric.
 Mix a couple cups of cool water with a teaspoon of dish soap (we prefer Dawn).
-Next, dip a section of the clean white towel into the soapy mixture and wring out as much water as possible.
-Blot the stain with the white towel and repeat.
+Next, dip a section of the clean white fabric towel into the soapy mixture and wring out as much water as possible.
+Blot the stain with the white fabric towel and repeat.
 Let the throw pillow air-dry before placing it back on your living room sofa.

 For spots such as chewing gum, chocolate or sticky syrup, place a zippered sandwich bag full of ice over the sticky spot until it hardens.
 Next, scrape away the hardened debris with the edge of a plastic knife starting at the stain edge and working your way inward.
 If the debris softens again, reapply the ice then scrape again.
 If a spot remains, follow up with the soapy cleaner outlined above.

 You’ll need to reach under your bathroom sink for this cleaning solution.
-First, dab the pen mark using a clean area of the white towel each time you dab.
+First, dab the pen mark using a clean area of the white fabric towel each time you dab.
 Dab until the white towel is free of any ink.
-Place a paper towel under the stain, moisten a clean white towel with rubbing alcohol and dab the stain.
+Place a fresh white fabric towel under the stain, moisten a clean white towel with rubbing alcohol and dab the stain.
 The ink should begin to dissolve almost immediately.
 Continue dabbing the stain until no further ink is released from the fabric.
 Dab with cool water and let air-dry.
 As always, test the rubbing alcohol on a small, inconspicuous area of the pillow first to ensure colors won’t bleed.